MultiSafepay/openapi/docs/object-schema-template.md

 properties:
   example_parameter:
     description: "Add a description."
+    type: Specify the type
     example: Add an example
-    type: Choose a type
 required:
-  - List which parameters are required
+  - List which parameters are required.